octoflar/especia/README.md

-The Evolutionary spectrum inversion and analysis (Especia) file set provides ISO C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions in QSO spectra.
+The Evolutionary spectrum inversion and analysis (Especia) file set provides ISO C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions seen in QSO spectra.

 Due to the use of evolution strategies with covariance matrix adaption, the inverse modelling procedure is highly competitive and capable of calculating the optimal